-Notice is hereby given to the Members of VOLTAMP TRANSFORMERS LIMITED, that the 54th Annual General Meeting of the Members of the Company will be held on Thursday, 30th September, 2021 at 10:00 a.m. through video conference / other audio visual means ("VC/OAVM"), to transact the following business.
-The venue of the meeting shall be deemed to be the Registered Office of the Company situated at Makarpura, Vadodara - 390 014.
+Notice is hereby given to the Members of VOLTAMP TRANSFORMERS LIMITED, that the 55th Annual General Meeting ("AGM") of the Members of the Company will be held on Friday, 12th August, 2022 at 10:00 a.m. through video conference / other audio visual means ("VC/OAVM"), to transact the following businesses.
+The venue of the meeting shall be deemed to be the Registered office of the Company situated at Makarpura, Vadodara - 390 014.